mazzyrob/launchdarkly/README.md

 II.
 A GitHub account  - you probably have one if you are reading this right now, but if you don't, sign up at github.com and follow the instructions

 III.
-Ability to run a Python application locally or using this example on Glitch - https://glitch.com/edit/#!/rp-starlight-travel2
+Ability to run a Python application locally or Remixing this example on Glitch - https://glitch.com/edit/#!/rp-starlight-travel2